 Explore by Bicycle or Scooter

-Just 13.7 square kilometres in area, the island is that small and ideal for cycling.
+Just 13.7 square kilometers in area, the island is that small and ideal for cycling.
 Rent a scooter or a bicycle and trail down coconut groves lush and quiet village roads.

 Indulge in Local Flavours